szakeetm/mySTLviewer/README.md

 - **Q** or **ESC**: Quit application

 #### Custom Pivot Notes
+#### Kinetic Controls
+- Disabled by default; toggle with the K key.
+- Rotation inertia continues after you release the right mouse button, based on your last drag velocity.
+- Zoom inertia continues briefly after a mouse wheel scroll.
+- Panning is never affected by kinetic motion.

 - When a pivot is selected, rotations occur around that point; otherwise the model rotates around its center.
 - If you click far from the model (more than ~100 px from any vertex), pivot mode is disabled automatically.
 - Selecting a pivot does not shift the view; the chosen point stays under the cursor.